Yelich hits for record-tying 3rd cycle, but Reds beat Brews

 Tyler Stephenson drove in four runs with a pair of doubles and Colin Moran hit a three-run homer for Cincinnati.
 The Reds, with the worst record in the majors, won their second straight series by topping the NL Central leaders.

-Yelich became the sixth player in major league history to hit at least one home run, triple, double and single in the same game three times.
+Yelich became the sixth player in major league history to hit at least one home run, triple, double and a single in the same game.
 He joined Trea Turner, Adrián Beltré, Babe Herman, Bob Meusel and John Reilly in accomplishing the feat.

 Yelich doubled in the first, hit a three-run homer in the third, singled in the fifth and tripled during a six-run ninth.